-Crystal can make a man feel very horny, even sexually compulsive.
-Some guys on crystal take sexual risks they wouldn't normally, this can lead to picking up or passing on HIV.
+Crystal can make you feel very horny, even sexually compulsive.
+Some guys on crystal take sexual risks that they normally wouldn't, this can lead to picking up or passing on HIV.

 Crystal often stops men from coming or getting a hard-on, which is known as ‘crystal dick’.

 Long or rough crystal-fuelled sex sessions can cause a sore or bleeding arse, dick and mouth.
-These might not be noticed but means there is more risk of HIV, hepatitis C and other sexually transmitted infections (STIs) being passed on.
+These might not be noticed at the time but they mean that there's more risk of HIV, hepatitis C and other sexually transmitted infections (STIs) being passed on.

 Sex on crystal has been described by regular users of the drug as cold, aggressive or disconnected.

-Tolerance to crystal meth soon builds and users need more to get the same high.
+Tolerance to crystal meth builds up quickly and users need more to get the same high.
 The drug has a reputation for being quickly addictive.

 Many who party with Tina have waved goodbye to jobs, homes, money, boyfriends, friends and health.

-Hardened gay scene party animals who can control their use of other drugs have found themselves out of their depth with crystal.
-It can become hard to think of having sex without being on meth and, like drugs such as G and mephedrone, can have a big impact on your ability to have sex sober.
+Even hardened gay scene party animals who can control their use of other drugs have found themselves out of their depth with crystal.
+It can become hard to think of having sex without being on meth and - like G and mephedrone - it can have a big impact on your ability to have sex sober.

-Quitting crystal can be very hard and its effects on the brain can last long after giving the drug up.
+Quitting crystal is very hard and its effects on the brain can last long after giving the drug up.

 Crystal with other drugs

-If you’re partying the weekend away it makes it easier to be late with your meds or miss them entirely.
+If you’re partying the weekend away on crystal, you're more likely to be late with your meds or miss them entirely.